jpmvbastos/AppliedEconometrics/README.md

 # Applied Econometrics

-This repository contains codes for projects and homeworks for courses Applied Econometrics 3 (AAEC6317) and Demand and Price Analysis (AAEC63) at Texas Tech University.
+This repository contains codes for projects and homework for courses Applied Econometrics 3 (AAEC6317) and Demand and Price Analysis (AAEC63) at Texas Tech University.

-Some of these codes are incomplete and should not be considered as a source of educational material other than providing suggestions of how to implement the relevant models in Stata and Python.
+Some of these codes are incomplete and should not be considered as a source of educational material other than providing suggestions on how to implement the relevant models in Stata and Python.

 ### General Files

-[MonteCarlo_Simulations.ipynb](https://github.com/jpmvbastos/AppliedEconometrics/blob/main/MonteCarlo_Simulations.ipynb) applies common econometrics techniques to data generating processes under the standard assumptions for Gauss-Markov theorem, as well as when those are violated: endogeneity, heteroskedasticity, auto-correlation.
+[MonteCarlo_Simulations.ipynb](https://github.com/jpmvbastos/AppliedEconometrics/blob/main/MonteCarlo_Simulations.ipynb) applies common econometrics techniques to data-generating processes under the standard assumptions for Gauss-Markov theorem, as well as when those are violated: endogeneity, heteroskedasticity, auto-correlation.

 ## Applied Econometrics III